Richard Hickock

-Richard Eugene Hickock (June 6, 1931 – April 14, 1965) was one of two ex-convicts convicted of murdering four members of the Clutter family in Holcomb, Kansas on November 15, 1959, a crime made famous by Truman Capote in his 1966 non-fiction novel In Cold Blood.
-Along with Perry Edward Smith, Hickock took part in the burglary and multiple murder at the Clutter family farmhouse.
+Richard Eugene Hickock (June 6, 1931 – April 14, 1965) was one of two ex-convicts convicted of murdering four members of the Clutter family in Holcomb, Kansas, on November 15, 1959, a crime made famous by Truman Capote in his 1966 non-fiction novel In Cold Blood.
+Along with Perry Edward Smith, Hickock took part in the burglary and multiple murders at the Clutter family farmhouse.